-TICS 2016 was a success.
-A couple of months later the Board of TICS 2017 started planing our upcoming conference in november.
+TICS 2016 and 2017 were a success.
+Last March ten board of TICS 2018 started planing our upcoming conference in October.
 We are beyond excitement to introduce once more many brilliant and open-minded students to Tuebingen.

 Tuebingen fits perfectly for a smaller high-level conference.
 As a student town with long university tradition, beautiful old town, short ways, and a great nightlife, it offers the right environment for Model United Nations.
 Moreover, the university considers itself highly international and so does our UN society.

 We chose to have a Crisis Simulation as it gives us the opportunity to have fewer delegates in more councils, which ensures faster processes, intimate debates and high dynamics when it comes to the effects your decisions have on our own TICS – reality.
 A Crisis simulation is interactive and requires the capability to make quick, well considered and effective decisions.
 Last but not least, it brings you and us so much joy!

 While Chairs, Delegates and Journalists are all the actors and captured in reality, the Crisis Managers with the Crisis Director determine reality and thus have ultimate disposal of the tumblr feed.